I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_allocate_bandwidth.md

 ## Members

-`BytesPerFrameAvailable`
+`nMaxBytesPerFrameRequested`

-Specifies the bytes per frame that are available after the allocation attempt.
-Drivers should not rely on this bandwidth being available, since another device may allocate or deallocate bandwidth at any time.
-The bus driver fills in this member, even if the request fails.
+Specifies the bandwidth requested, in bytes per isochronous frame.
+If the host controller is configured to strip away the packet headers, the device driver does not need to include the packet header size in the number of bytes requested.
+The driver also does not need to round the value up to the nearest quadlet.

 `fulSpeed`